Columbus Division of Police: Criminal Investigations Subdivision

 Deputy Chief Justin Coleman leads Detectives responsible for felony investigations.
 The Criminal Investigations Subdivision includes Major Crimes Bureau, Drug Crimes Bureau, and Special Victims Bureau.
 Homicide, Robbery, Gun Crimes, Drug Task Forces, Sexual Assault and Missing Persons are only some of the investigative units assigned to this subdivision.
 In past years this position held the title of 'Chief of Detectives'.

 Support Services Subdivision

 Deputy Chief Timothy Myers leads this Subdivision, which includes Forensics, Records Management, Support Operations and Wellness.
 These bureaus include units such as the Crime Lab, Fleet, Records, Identification, Evidence room & Impound lot.

 Special Operations Subdivision

-Deputy Chief is Robert Sagle leads Special Operations.
-This segment of the division includes specialized units such as SWAT, Counter Terrorism, Marine Park, Emergency Management & Special Events.
+Deputy Chief Robert Sagle leads Special Operations Subsivision.
+This segment of the division includes specialized units such as SWAT, Counter Terrorism, Marine Park, Emergency Management & Special Events, and the Traffic Operations Section.
 The City of Columbus announced that in 2021 the Communications Bureau would be transferred to the Department of Public Safety.
-It will be led by a civilian supervisor and will provided services to the Fire & Police Divisions.
+It will be led by a civilian supervisor and will provide services to the Fire & Police Divisions.